InterCity 125: Replacements

-On the Greater Western franchise, the first HST was returned to its leasing company in September 2017, and by June 2019, all sets on Intercity routes were withdrawn in favour of the Class 800 and the Class 802 sets.
+On the Greater Western franchise, the first HST was returned to its leasing company in September 2017; by June 2019, all sets on inter-city routes were withdrawn in favour of the Class 800 and the Class 802 sets.

 Sewage discharge

-Legally in the UK, train operators are allowed to discharge up to 25 litres of untreated waste at a time on to the track.
+In the UK, train operators are allowed legally to discharge up to 25 litres of untreated waste at a time on to the track.
 Most Mk3 coaches have no toilet tanks, discharging directly onto the track.
-In the 2000s both the RMT trade union and politicians were concerned at the environmental impact of this legacy issue.
-The problem was first raised in 2003 after Railtrack staff at Nottingham abandoned local clean-up and then track maintenance procedures due to an excessive buildup of sewage waste in the area.
+In the 2000s, both the RMT trade union and politicians were concerned at the environmental impact of this legacy issue.
+The problem was first raised in 2003, after Railtrack staff at Nottingham abandoned local clean-up and then track maintenance procedures due to an excessive buildup of sewage waste in the area.
 In 2006 the RMT agreed waste-tank and clean-out developments at Northern Rail's Heaton depot in 2006 with GNER, plus new clean-out procedures at all other depots, to solve an ongoing dispute over the previous 18 months.

 By 2011, the European Union had started a formal investigation to see whether trains composed of such coaches were breaking EU environmental and health laws, although the Environment Agency confirmed that train companies claimed special exemptions to dump waste along the tracks.
 In 2013, transport minister Susan Kramer branded the practice "utterly disgusting" and called on the industry to take action.
 ATOC responded by stating that, as all new vehicles had to be fitted with compliant toilet tanks, with withdrawal of the HSTs by the end of 2017 the problem would be solved.
 HSTs remained in operation after 2017, but sliding-door conversions of CrossCountry's fleet and the shortened sets for GWR and ScotRail have all included the fitting of controlled emission toilets.

-Future
+Obsolescence factors

-As of the start of 2019, HSTs in their original form are not permitted to operate passenger services on the National Rail network because various deficiencies make them non-compliant with accessibility regulations (in particular, the need to manually open the doors).
-However, to avoid rolling stock shortages, some operators have been temporarily granted permission to operate them anyway: ScotRail, whose sets planned to be modified to be compliant, and East Midlands Trains, who will withdraw their sets once new rolling stock arrives.
+In 2019, HSTs were not permitted to operate passenger services on the National Rail network in their original form because various deficiencies made them non-compliant with accessibility regulations – in particular, the need to open doors manually.
+However, to avoid rolling stock shortages, some operators were granted temporary permission to operate them, namely ScotRail, whose sets were planned to be modified, and East Midlands Trains, who have since withdrawn their sets in favour of Class 222 Meridians.

 Australian variant

-In 1982, the State Rail Authority in New South Wales, Australia placed the first of what would ultimately be 19 power cars and 60 coaches into service.
+The InterCity 125 was the design basis of the New South Wales XPT, in cooperation with British Rail.
+19 power cars and 60 carriages went into service starting in 1982.
+The XPT is higher and wider than the InterCity 125.
+The passenger cars were based on a Budd design, the power cars were shorter, and the engine was downrated and the gearing lowered for a top operating speed of 160 km/h.
+The suspension was modified to operate on less stable track, and the cooling system and air filters adapted for the hotter, dustier Australian conditions.
+Just as they had in Britain, the trains revolutionised passenger rail schedules and standards.